 It is only necessary to think about a person’s mental capacity at the time they need to make a specific decision.

-This information is to help family carers, professional in health or social care and people who work for an organisation providing care services.
+They may have capacity to make some decisions but not others because some decisions are easier.
+This information is to help family carers, professionals in health or social care and people who work for an organisation providing care services.
 The links below provide a wide range of helpful resources.
 The information covers many aspects of helping or working with people who may struggle with decision-making.

 About mental capacity and the Act